bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 **Can I generate a shipping quote from a carrier using the API?**

 Not at this time.
-If you create an order either in the control panel or via API, it will return a 204 when trying to get a shipping quote.
+If you create an order either in the control panel or by API, it will return a 204 when trying to get a shipping quote.

 ## Related resources